Moderna seeks U.S. authorization for COVID-19 vaccine booster - Up News Info

 Recipients of the 50-microgram dose had robust antibody responses against the Delta variant, Moderna Chief Executive Stéphane Bancel said in a statement.

+Although Moderna has said its COVID-19 vaccine was still about 93% effective 6 months after the second dose, it has observed that antibody levels had waned significantly at that point.

-The company also said the third dose of its vaccine generated a better immune response than observed after the second dose in its Phase III clinical trial.
+It said that nearly 350 participants of its original Phase II trial were given a third vaccine dose that generated a better immune response than what was seen after the second dose in its large Phase III clinical trial.

+Moderna said the safety profile of the third dose was similar to that of the second dose.

 The company said it expects to submit data to the European Medicines Agency (EMA) and other regulatory authorities around the world in the coming days.